exploring self-realization, sacred personhood, and full humanity

 the end of the road of the utter shamelessness

-The state of today’s “utter shamelessness,” now eight months later, reaches for new lows.
+The state of today’s “utter shamelessness,” continues to reach for new lows.
 In this gross perversion we toy with the very fabric of civilized society.
-With the breakdown of the rule of law, and the disintegration of a proud history of American jurisprudence, we court a new round of civil war.
+With the breakdown of the rule of law, with the normalization of looting and rioting, and the disintegration of a proud history of American jurisprudence, we court a new round of civil war.
 When people are pushed too far, when common decency falls dead in the public square, inevitably there will be blood in the streets.

 And on an individual level, those who giddily engage in the “utter shamelessness,” imaging themselves to be so clever in seemingly achieving their goals, let them not boast too quickly.
 Those “made in the image” cannot avoid and defy the soul’s requirement to transform itself into something higher.
 If we, pridefully and shamelessly, attempt to skirt destiny, we invite to ourselves a protracted visit to a Dark Place, a date with “the mandated solitude and introspection.”
-Those who scoff at propriety and make a big laugh out of it should know that there’s a cage, a rat-cellar, with their name on it, with reservations in place.
+Those who scoff at propriety and make a big laugh out of it should know that there’s a dark cage, a rat-cellar, with their name on it, with reservations in place.
 Some things are unclear about life on the other side, but there is little debate, and good consensus, among afterlife reporters on this issue.
+See the many reports of the "dark closet without walls."

 Dr. Barclay called "the utter shamelessness" the "ugliest" sin among those listed in the New Testament.
 We don't have to be perfect to enter Summerland.
-I'm in process of making my way through 500 taped testimonies, 500 different reports from the other side, telling us what life is like there.
-As they do this, they reveal themselves.
-And I will tell you this, the vast majority of them over there are immature, and some of them are foolish.
+See the 500 taped testimonies, 500 different reports from ones on the other side, telling us what life is like there.
+As they do, they reveal themselves.
+And I will tell you this, the vast majority of them over there are immature, and some of them are very foolish.
 Many of them live on the consciousness levels of pride, guilt, fear, or apathy.
-But not one of them could be called "the utterly shameless."
+But not one of them in Summerland could be called "the utterly shameless."
 Not one.

 What does this mean?
-It means that those on that lowest sewer-level of consciousness are so incapacitated, have fallen so far beneath common goodness, that none of them live in Summerland -- they're all in a dark rat-hole somewhere.
+It means that those on that lowest sewer-level of consciousness are so incapacitated, have fallen so far beneath common goodness, that they're all in a dark rat-hole somewhere.
 They could leave today, no one's forcing them to stay in the sewer.
 But, you see, they're far too clever for that, they're still high-fiving each other over their "victories," their quest for power-and-control, in American politics.

 “They laugh at me because I'm different.
 I laugh at them because they're all the same” – The Joker